herrhamilton/OTH/AD/Random_Access_Machine/README.md

 * This console program interprets an input.txt file written in random access machine (RAM) commands.
 * To make it short, a RAM consists of command memory, data memory, a program counter and an accumulator, which stores the last computed value.
-* Each line has a command and a valuem, which looks a little bit like Assembler Language.
+* Each line has a command and a value, which looks a little bit like Assembler Language.

 ## How To